Colex317/Project-4-Group-7_Diabetes_Prediction/README.md

 ## Dataset Used

 The Diabetes Prediction dataset by Mohammed Mustafa was retrieved from Kaggle:(https://www.kaggle.com/datasets/iammustafatz/diabetes-prediction-dataset).
-The dataset has 100, 00 rows acrross
+The dataset has 100, 000 rows across 9 columns:

 - Gender - refers to the biological sex of the individual, which can have an impact on their susceptibility to diabetes.

 - Age - is an important factor as diabetes is more commonly diagnosed in older adults.
-Age ranges from 0-80 in this dataset.
+Age in this dataset ranges from 0-80.

 - Hypertension - is a medical condition in which the blood pressure in the arteries is persistently elevated.
-It has values of 0 or 1 where 0 indicates no hypertension and 1 means they have hypertension.
+It has values of 0 or 1, where 0 indicates no hypertension and 1 means they have hypertension.

 - Heart disease is a medical condition associated with an increased risk of developing diabetes.
 It has values of 0 or 1, where 0 indicates no heart disease and 1 means they have heart disease.